-For many women, their husbands’ lack of interest is a source of ongoing grief, as sexual oneness was created as an essential piece in the marriage equation.
-If this is true for you, express your emotion to God, knowing He will honor your for exhibiting a quality that reflects the heart of God Himself —loyal, faithful love that cares for those who cannot reciprocate.
+For many women, their husbands’ lack of interest is a source of ongoing grief.
+Sexual oneness was an essential piece in the marriage equation.
+If this is true for you, express your emotion to God.
+Know He will honor your for exhibiting a quality that reflects the heart of God Himself.
+He has a loyal, faithful love that cares for those who cannot reciprocate.

 This can go both ways.
 Many wives are no longer available to their husbands after the kids are grown and gone.
 A man in such a situation must learn to live godly in the midst of her selfish approach, as well.

 Sexual Difficulty Can Lead to Decreased Sexual Desire.

 Jesus Christ understands the difficulties of the celibate life.
 In Ronald Rolheiser’s book The Holy Longing, he notes: